RPallas92/Graus_iOS/README.md

 # Graus_iOS
-App an agenda for the town of Graus
+App and agenda for the town of Graus